Folk Music and Morris Sides

 UK FOLK MUSIC

-The UK Folk Music website was established in 2011 to help and support and promote Folk Music and Morris Sides, which is what we continue to do today.
+The UK Folk Music website established in 2011 to help, support and promote Folk Music and Morris Sides.

-On a lighter note, we were delighted to produce the hugely popular folk music show ‘Folkwaves’.
+We were delighted to produce the hugely popular folk music show ‘Folkwaves’.
 The show, presented by Mick Peat and Lester Simpson, ran every week on BBC Radio Derby for around twenty five years.
-When the BBC had a re-shuffle of regional programming the show was axed despite huge protests from folk fans across the East Midlands.
-We took up the mantle and continued to produce the show from our home studio in Derbyshire.
+The BBC had a re-shuffle of regional programming, the show was axed despite huge protests from folk fans.
+We took up the mantle and continued to produce the show from our studio in Derbyshire.

 Prior to getting Folkwaves back on the air, Alan Morley ran another show hosted on Mixcloud and we called the show ‘Folkrise’.
 Unbeknown to us at the time, we possibly trod on the toes of EFDSS who were running a series of concerts called ‘Folkrising’, If we accidently upset anyone at the organisation we do apologise.